Is your VPN blocked at school, work or your favorite streaming platform?

 - Banks (blacklisted IP addresses)

 - Forum sites

 Blocking VPN traffic requires identifying VPN traffic.
 Fortunately, there are several techniques you can use to disguise VPN traffic, making it almost unblockable.

 How VPNs are Blocked

-Firewalls use advanced software to perform Deep Packet Inspection (DPI) which can analyze the type and destination of every data packet traversing the network.
+Firewalls use advanced software to perform this analysis.
+IT professionals call this Deep Packet Inspection (DPI) which can analyze the type and destination of every data packet traversing the network.